bignerdranch/Freddy/README.md

 ### Computed Properties

-Recall the following line of code from the first example of using `BNRSwiftJSON`.
+Recall the following line of code from the first example of using `Freddy`.

 ```swift
 let data = createData()